Muntaha-Islam0019/Monster-Killer/README.md

 # Monster-Killer
-An imaginary monster that you can attack.
+A strategic game without(!) any visuals.
 It's a fun little project I made for practicing JavaScript.